 Supervisor's department: Human Genetics

 Course number: HGEN 396 (Human Genetics)

 Term: Winter 2013-2014

 Project title: The CRISPR/Cas-mediated genome engineering in mouse embryos.

 Project description (50-100 words suggested): Generation of mouse animal models for human diseases is important for current medical research.
-However, it is costly and time consuming to generate and maintain mouse lines.
+However, it is costly and time consuming to generate and maintain genetically modified mouse lines.
 CRISPR/Cas-mediated genome engineering is a novel genome editing technique to modify mouse and human genomes.
-The potential of this technique to accelerate generation of animal models has recognized recently.
+The potential of this technique to accelerate generation of animal models has been recognized recently.
 We are introducing this technique in the lab and examining optimal conditions for various genome modifications in mouse embryos.
-(Reference: Want et al. One-step generation of mice carrying mutations in multiple genes by CRISPR/Cas-mediated gemone engineering.
-Cell (2013) 153, 1-9.)

 Prerequisite: 1 term completed at McGill + CGPA of 3.0 or higher; or permission of instructor.

 Grading scheme (The final report must be worth at least 50% of final grade): Final grade shall be based on an evaluation of laboratory (or equivalent) performance (40%), a final written report (50%), and an oral presentation (10%) by the supervisor.
 Details of the evaluation scheme will be provided by HGEN to supervisors and applicants.

 - The best way to reach me is by email.

 - Applicants should read these two papers before applying: